Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 If you want more information on the properties, see the [porPOIse_Reference: POI Configuration](UsingPorPOIse_REF-Layer-POI-Properties.md#porpoise-poi-configuration).

 NOTES:
-- If you can't find any of the cubes after changing values, reset them by looking at the values in the image above, and try again!
+- If you can't find any of the cubes after changing any of the values, reset them by looking at the original values in the image above - except the Lat/Lon values, which need to be the values that correspond to your "home base."

 - **Seeming solid forms in computer graphics usually have outsides but no insides!** If you make the cube so big that you are inside it, you will not see it anymore, as it is invisible from the inside!
 - When you make any changes in porPOIse, then **close and restart the ARpoise app** to see the changes you have made in your layer.